5 tips from top daddy bloggers on raising great kids -- and enjoying every minute of it.??

 Late night feedings, sleepless nights and diaper mishaps aren't just part of mom's world -- they are part of dad's too.
 As a recent Care.com survey shows, 77% of women say their partner participates in childrearing.
 And the daddy blog-osphere is buzzing with this evolvement in parenting.

 Care.com talked to five of our favorite dad bloggers about what fatherhood is really like -- and how dads everywhere can learn from their mistakes, ahem, experiences.
 From stay-at-home dads to working dads to everything in between, these bloggers gave us plenty of new perspective into the inner psyche of fathers everywhere.
-Check out these daddy survival tips and for tips they've likely learned the hard way.
+Check out this dad-to-dad advice on tips they've learned the hard way.

 Don't solve their problems for them.
 "It's often tempting to jump in and do their homework or resolve a problem for them.
 I usually succeed at allowing them to have the experiences and learn from them without me solving it for them." - Troy Pattee, Dadventurous